- Submission deadline: 15 January 2018 (12pm (noon) PST / 3pm EST)

 Examples of posters can be found in the CHI 2016 Extended Abstracts.
 Please note that in earlier years, the Late-Breaking Work venue was named Works-in-Progress (WiPs).
 Examples of previous LBWs with good posters include this one and this one.

-Authors of accepted submissions will also be asked to submit a 30-second video preview summarizing the paper; this is optional, but highly encouraged, as it will increase the visibility of your paper before, at the conference, and in the ACM digital library in perpetuity.
-The deadline for submitting your video preview is 3 March 2018 (12pm (noon) PDT / 3pm EDT).
+At the time of the final submission, authors will be asked to submit a 30-second video preview summarizing the paper.
+This is optional, but highly encouraged, as it will increase the visibility of publications before, at the conference, and in the ACM digital library in perpetuity.
+The deadline for submitting 30-second video previews is March 3, 2018 (12pm (noon) PST / 3pm EST), so authors have additional time to work on them after the camera-ready deadline.
+Video previews count towards the total submission size of 100MB, so we recommend that the camera-ready submission does not exceed 80MB.

 At the Conference